We're an affiliate

 Once dogs get into their bed, they often burrow down deep, allowing them to be less visible, which is essential in the wild.

-Less visibility means more peaceful sleep and lesser worries about predators.
+Less visibility means more peaceful sleep and fewer worries about predators.
 Fortunately, our furbaby does not need to hide from enemies at home, but they’ll feel the urge to dig before sleeping.

 3. To Transfer Their Doggy Scent